msalemor/agentic-intro-autogen/README.md

 In this example, for Agents are used to generate KQL from natural language:

 Agents:
-- Schema getter agent: This agent is configured to analyze the query and us a tool to simulate getting the schema from participating tables or functions.
+- **Schema getter agent**: This agent is configured to analyze the query and us a tool to simulate getting the schema from participating tables or functions.
-- Query classifier agent: This agent is configured to classify the KQL query as: single-table, multi-table single-cluster, multi-table multi-cluster.
+- **Query classifier agent**: This agent is configured to classify the KQL query as: single-table, multi-table single-cluster, multi-table multi-cluster.
-- Example generator agent: This agent is configured to generate a sample query based on the query classification.
+- **Example generator agent**: This agent is configured to generate a sample query based on the query classification.
-- KQL writer agent: This agent take the schema and the sample and generates a final query and terminates the conversation.
+- **KQL writer agent**: This agent take the schema and the sample and generates a final query and terminates the conversation.

 #### 3.5.1 - Diagram